mimichen123/dgmd-e17/README.md

 <ol>
   <li>
     <strong>Set up the Duckietown environment</strong><br>
-    Fork the <a href="https://github.com/duckietown/duckietown-lx">duckietown-lx learning environment repository</a> and follow all the steps outlined in the
+    After a DuckieBot is built, fork from the Duckietown GitHub repository: <a href="https://github.com/duckietown/duckietown-lx">duckietown-lx learning environment repository</a> and follow all the steps outlined in the
     <a href="https://github.com/duckietown/duckietown-lx/blob/mooc2022/README.md">Duckietown-LX instructions</a>.<br>
     Then create your own GitHub repository to store and track your solution.
   </li><br>